DhirajBhakta/reflections/FLEETING_NOTES/Docker_and_Kubernetes/kubernetes.md

 - User accounts
 - Serviceaccounts

-Service accounts are for bots. bots which want to hit the K8s API to say get the number of pods running, to create new pods, or a deployment, etc.
+Service accounts are for bots. bots which want to hit the K8s API to say get the number of pods running, to create new pods, or a deployment, etc. Creating **ServiceAccounts** allows you to create **tokens** (bearer tokens) which can be used to authorize the calls to `kube-apiserver` on the application's behalf.
+This token is present as a **Secret** in K8s, which can be mounted on to the application's pod.
 eg:
-- Prometheus,
+- Prometheus : to monitor pods and nodes.
-- Jenkins : to auto-deploy apps on the cluster
+- Jenkins : to auto-deploy apps on the cluster.

 To create a serviceaccount called bot123
 ```